kaisukez/use-key-down-once/README.md

 But normally if you press it too long, it will trigger submit function multiple times.
 So this is when __useKeyDownOnce__ comes into play.

 # Why this library
 I just start web developer career and I find myself wrote this function multiple times.
 So I decide to make it as a library.
-Maybe there's a library that already solve this problem but I still prefer my minimal version of my code.
+Maybe there's a library that already solve this problem but I still prefer my minimalistic version of my code.
 On top of that I just want to try to publish a library to npm registry to get some new feelings about coding.

 In the future, I may use other library (if i find it interesting enough) instead of maintaining my own version of library.